Sara Evans: 2000–2005: Peak success

 Evans was motivated to make shifts in her career after watching Faith Hill's "Breathe" music video.
 "I'm going to lose this weight, grow my hair long, and make the best album Nashville has ever heard," she recounted.
 She was drawn to the bluegrass sound by Dixie Chicks and sought out their producer, Paul Worley.
 She also sought out rock session musician Matt Chamberlain to play drums.
 Together, they would craft Evans's third studio album.
 In October 2000, Born to Fly was released on RCA Nashville.
 Evans co-produced the project with Worley.
 The disc became Evans's breakout album, certifying double platinum by the Recording Industry Association of America (RIAA) for sales of over two million copies in the United States.
 Critic Thom Jurek took notice of the record.
 He described Evans as having the "confidence and authority of a seasoned veteran who is in control of her work."
 Born to Fly peaked at number six on the Billboard country albums chart and number 55 on the Billboard 200.

 Four singles were released from Born to Fly.
-First was the title track, which Evans co-wrote with Marcus Hummon.
+First was the title track, which Evans co-wrote with Darrell Scott and Marcus Hummon.
 This reached the number one spot on the Billboard country singles chart and number 34 on the Hot 100.
 Next was a cover of Edwin McCain's "I Could Not Ask for More", followed by "Saints & Angels" and "I Keep Looking", the latter a top-five country hit in 2002.
 In 2001, Evans received five nominations from the Country Music Association Awards.
 This included Female Vocalist of the Year and Album of the Year.
 She later won Music Video of the Year for Born to Fly's title track.
 The Academy of Country Music Awards also nominated her for Top Female Vocalist.
 With her new success, Evans joined Reba McEntire, Martina McBride, Jamie O'Neal, and Carolyn Dawn Johnson on the all-women headlining Girls Night Out Tour in 2001.